 It is my fervent prayer that the words I have written will speak healing and life into your mind and heart.
 Daughter of the King, you are precious and dearly loved.

-If you were encouraged by this blog, would you share it with a friend?
+If you were encouraged by this blog, please share it with your friends on social!

 Editor's Note: